Sjhunt93/IAP-2019-2020/Solutions/Overview.md

 | 2 | CC 115 with a value of 127 | The program should output the note on messages sent previously in 250ms intervals, this should repeat |
 | 3 | CC 114 with a value of 127 | Playback should stop, oscillator state should be switched off |

+# Test 8: File read

+For this test you will need to launch the test then run your program.
+Please ensure your program is not running before starting the unit test.